Beginner

 Kraken Route

-Kraken lists USDC among supported stablecoins and publishes supported networks for deposits and withdrawals.
+Kraken lists USDC among supported stablecoins and publishes the networks it supports for deposits and withdrawals.
 Kraken supports USDC across networks including Arbitrum One, Avalanche C-Chain, Base, Ethereum, Ink, Optimism, Polygon, Solana, and Sui, with both native USDC and USDC.e supported on Arbitrum, Optimism, and Polygon.
+If you want a full picture of Kraken as a platform, the Kraken exchange review covers fees, features, and regional availability.

 Other Platform Route

-For any other platform — Gemini, Bitstamp, Bitpanda, Crypto.com, OKX, Phantom for Solana USDC — verify four details before funding the account: regional support, payment methods, withdrawal availability, and USDC network support.
+For any other platform, including Gemini, Bitstamp, Bitpanda, Crypto.com, OKX, or Phantom for Solana USDC, verify four details before funding the account: regional support, payment methods, withdrawal availability, and USDC network support.
 Never assume a platform supports the same USDC networks as Circle or another exchange.
+The Gemini exchange review, Bitstamp exchange review, and OKX exchange review each cover what that platform supports in detail.

 Which Network Should You Choose for USDC?